changetocoding/CSharpJames/Lesson14-Multithreading2.md

   }
 }
 ```

 It is bad because each thread creates its own object to lock on.
 So the lock is not shared.

-You should almost always be locking on a private static object.
-If you are not locking on a private static object you have probably made a mistake.
+You should almost always be locking on a private static object (across all instances) or private object (just for this instance).
+If you are not, you have probably made a mistake.

 **Avoid locking on strings**
 **Prefer using a static obj that is only for locking**